-From the perspective of the company, the principal risks and uncertainties are integrated with the principal risks of the group and are not managed separately.
+From the perspective of the company, the principal risks and uncertainties are integrated with the principal risks of Paragon Customer Communications group and are not managed separately.
 Accordingly, the principal risks and uncertainties of Paragon Customer Communications Limited, which include those of the company, are discussed in Paragon Customer Communications Limited's group strategic report.